FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

  - 3, configure web server to pick up HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) from the http request header.
 No need If with LoggerAutoConfiguration in spring web.

- - 4, configure the http client request to write HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) header, so the next app/service can catch it into the traces
+ - 4, configure the http client request to write HTTP_HEADER_STEP_LOG_ID(X-Step-Log-Id) header, so the next app/service can pick it up for the traces

  - 5, configure [steplogs-logging-agent/application.xml](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-agent), to upload the logs into steplogs.io for traces